 What is it?

-There are two forms of vitamin B3.
-One form is niacin, the other is niacinamide.
+There are two forms of vitamin B3 – niacin and niacinamide.
 Niacinamide is found in many foods including yeast, meat, fish, milk, eggs, green vegetables, beans, and cereal grains.
 Niacinamide is also found in many vitamin B complex supplements with other B vitamins.
 Niacinamide can also be formed in the body from dietary niacin.

 Do not confuse niacinamide with niacin, NADH, nicotinamide riboside, inositol nicotinate, or tryptophan.
 See the separate listings for these topics.